rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 In this task, you will create a project wiki and add to it a Mermaid diagram and an image.

-1. On your lab computer, in the Azure DevOps portal displaying the Wiki pane of the **Sharing Team Knowledge using Azure Project Wikis** project, with the content of the **Tailwind Traders (Documents)** wiki selected, at the top of the pane, click the **Tailwind Traders (Documents)** dropdown list header, and, in the drop down list, select **Create new project wiki**.
+1. On your lab VM, in the Azure DevOps portal displaying the Wiki pane of the **Sharing Team Knowledge using Azure Project Wikis** project, with the content of the **Tailwind Traders (Documents)** wiki selected, at the top of the pane, click the **Tailwind Traders (Documents)** dropdown list header, and, in the drop down list, select **Create new project wiki**.
 1. In the **Page title** text box, type **Project Design**.
 1. Place the cursor in the body of the page, click the left-most icon in the toolbar representing the header setting and, in the dropdown list, click **Header 1**.
 This will automatically add the hash character (**#**) at the beginning of the line.
 1. Directly after the newly added **#** character, type **Authentication and Authorization** and press the **Enter** key.